Second body found at site of Minneapolis apartment blast

 The roof and upper floors of the 1886 building collapsed, leaving unstable ice-caked exterior walls and rubble.

 Fourteen people were taken to hospitals after the fire.
-On Friday, three were reported in critical condition and one in fair condition.
-The rest were in satisfactory condition or had been released from the hospital, medical authorities said.
+On Friday, three were reported in critical condition and one in serious condition.
+The rest were in satisfactory or good condition, medical authorities said.
+(Reporting by David Bailey; editing by Gunna Dickson)